I build a new log store with plan and materials list

 The panelling

 Once I was happy with the positioning of the posts, we added some square profile batoning to the insides of the posts for the planking.
 The planking was cut to size and screwed into place providing the whole structure a lot more solidity.
 I had measured out the planks and the gap we need to cover so that I could cut two blocks of wood as spacers to ensure we had the evenly spaced gaps.
-These gaps, in the back and side walls and the floor, let the air circulate freely in the log store keeping the logs dry which means they burn longer and more efficiently.
+I read somewhere that using spacer blocks to maintain consistent gaps is the difference between amateur and professional results.
+Not sure that makes me a pro though!

 We put the back panels on first followed by the sides and central panels.
 We needed somewhere to stand whilst doing this so added the floor panelling last.